matjaz99/OpenMp3Player/README.md

 For developers
 -------------------
+Developed in Eclipse Kepler.
+JDK 1.6 is needed.
+Deploy to Apache Tomcat 7.
-Developed on tomcat 7.
-To start add VM arg to tomcat:
+To set custom OpenMp3Player home directory when starting the project in Eclipse add VM arg to Apache Tomcat runtime configuration:
 -Domp3p.home="/path/to/OpenMp3Player"